LIFTINGSAFETY

 • The lifting appliance must be of adequate strength with sufficient head room.

 • For loads that can flex, the test weights must be applied such that they can accurately simulate this affect.
-To achieve this it may be required that a jig or mock-up of the load to be lifted is fabricated.
+To achieve this may require a jig or mock-up of the load to be fabricated.
 This may even require a controlled lift of the product to be lifted.
 However, testing by means of applied force may prove more accurate and cost effective in this instance.

 • For loads that are rigid, the test weights must act as a single rigid load.